Relief Rides the Rails: Flint Water Crisis

-Unfortunately the Flint Water Crisis seems to be that once-per-decade disaster that strikes those who can least afford it.
-That seems pretty unacceptable for the wealthiest nation on the planet.
-But since grumbling and finger-pointing doesn’t solve the problem, the employees of Amtrak, America’s passenger railroad, decided to skip the talk and go straight to action.
+Unfortunately the Flint Water Crisis seems to be that all-too-often disaster that strikes those who can least afford it.
+With that task at-hand, the employees of Amtrak, America’s passenger railroad, decided to skip the talk and go straight to action.
 We’re all in this together.

 Thus the #AmtrakCares Flint Water Relief Train initiative was born.
 The concept was simple: we’d hold month-long water donation drives in cities where Amtrak has a sizable employee base, specifically in cities along the Boston to Washington Northeast Corridor and Chicago.
 We solicited donations of cases of bottled water, which we planned to load onto pallets and ship to Flint’s front door using regularly scheduled Amtrak trains.

 We locked the dates in.
 A Monday, March 21, 2016 delivery to the Flint Amtrak station meant a cut-off date of 3/17 for east coast donations.
 We set the necessary equipment aside; figuring that one 85-foot baggage car would get the job done.
 We anticipated getting seven or eight pallets.
 Maybe nine if we spaced the load out a little bit.
 That would’ve been satisfactory.